 We all want to lead happy and healthy lives, but the escalating number of overdose-related deaths has risen dramatically and ravaged our families.
 We must come together as a community and as a nation, while rejecting harmful stereotypes associated with addiction.

 Join us for a benefit concert hosted by Comedian Chris Williams and featuring performances by top South Jersey & Philadelphia recording artists and bands!
-Artwork by Wheaton Arts, Paprika Letterpress, and Taylor Hughes will be on display and up for auction – and you won’t want to miss mouthwatering bites from your favorite local eateries!
+Artwork by Wheaton Arts, Paprika Letterpress, and Taylor Hughes will be on display and up for auction – and you won’t want to miss mouthwatering bites from Mary’s Mobile Diner!
 Addiction treatment centers will also share overdose prevention kits and educational information regarding addiction treatment as key members of our community speak up about their personal experiences with addiction.